Kazimierz: Jewish Kazimierz

-The golden age of the Oppidum came to an end in 1782, when the Austrian Emperor Joseph II disbanded the kahal.
+The golden age of the Oppidum came to an end in 1782, when the Austrian Emperor Joseph II disbanded the Qahal.

 After the 1795 Third Partition of Poland, Kraków was acquired by Austria, and Kazimierz lost its status as a separate city and became a district of Kraków.
 In 1822, the walls were torn down, removing any physical reminder of the old borders between Jewish and ethnic Polish Kazimierz.
 The richer Jewish families had moved out of the overcrowded streets of eastern Kazimierz, but because of the injunction against travel on the Sabbath, most Jewish families stayed relatively close to the historic synagogues in the old Oppidum, maintaining Kazimierz's reputation as a “Jewish district” long after the concept ceased to have any administrative meaning.

 By the 1930s, Kraków had 120 officially registered synagogues and prayer houses scattered across the city and much of Jewish intellectual life had moved to new centres like Podgórze.
 In a tourist guide that was published in 1935, Meir Balaban, a Reform rabbi and professor of history at the University of Warsaw, lamented that the Jews who remained in the once vibrant Oppidum were “only the poor and the ultraconservative.”
 However, this same exodus was the reason why most of the buildings in the Oppidum are preserved today in something close to their 18th century shape.

 During the Second World War, the Jews of Krakow, including those in Kazimierz, were forced by the Nazis into a crowded ghetto in Podgórze, across the river.
 On December 5–6, 1939, the Germans blockaded all Jewish homes in Kazimierz and other parts of Kraków and brutally confiscated everything collectively valued more than Zł 2,000 ($625) from individual Jewish residences.
-Later on, all Polish residents living in the parts of Podgórze were ordered to move to Kazimierz by March 20, 1941.
+Later on, all non Jewish Polish residents living in the parts of Podgórze were ordered to move to Kazimierz by March 20, 1941.
 Jews were given the same amount of time to move to the ghetto in the opposite direction.
-Some Polish told the Germans that it would be impossible to move some of their businesses and workshops to Kazimierz because of inadequate facilities there.
+Some non Jewish Poles told the Germans that it would be impossible to move some of their businesses and workshops to Kazimierz because of inadequate facilities there.
 Their appeals fell on deaf ears.
 Most of Jews were later killed during the liquidation of the ghetto or in death camps.